G. V. Anjaneyulu

-Gonuguntla Venkata Seeta Rama Anjaneyulu (born 14 July 1966) was elected first time as the Member of the Legislative Assembly for Vinukonda constituency in Andhra Pradesh, India in 2009.
+Gonuguntla Venkat Shiva Sita Rama Anjaneyulu (born 14 July 1966) is an Indian politician who was elected as the Member of the Legislative Assembly for Vinukonda constituency in Andhra Pradesh, India in 2009.
 He represents the Telugu Desam Party.

 Biography

 He won in 2009 Assembly Election with 51.90% of votes gained for Telugu Desam Party in Vinukonda constituency.
-In 2014 Assembly Elections he also won with 52.77% of votes gained for Telugu Desam Party in Vinukonda Constituency.
-Mr. G. V. Anjaneyulu was born in an agricultural family, from Inumella village in Ipur mandal Guntur Dt. of A.P.
+In 2014 Assembly Elections he also won with 52.77% of votes gained for Telugu Desam Party (TDP) in Vinukonda constituency.

+Anjaneyulu was born in an agricultural family, from Inumella village in Ipur mandal Guntur Dt. of A.P.
 He is a graduate in science (B.Sc.).
-He is happily married to Mrs. Gonuguntla Leelavathi.
-They are blessed with two children, Mr. Harish and Ms. Lakshmi Sowjanya, who are now pursuing higher studies.
+He is married to Gonuguntla Leelavathi and they have two children.

+Political career

+Anjaneyulu is a member of the Telugu Desam Party (TDP) and has represented the Vinukonda constituency in the Andhra Pradesh Legislative Assembly.
+His political journey saw significant victories in the 2009 and 2014 Assembly Elections, where he secured 51.90% and 52.77% of the votes, respectively, for the Telugu Desam Party in Vinukonda Constituency.
+His dedication to public service and his ability to connect with constituents have earned him a clean image and a high reputation among the general public, government, and non-government circles.